-The IMC recommends the District continue to develop projects that reflect our local priority of enhancing and improving the condition of our rivers and creeks while providing the necessary flood protection.
+• The IMC recommends the District continue to develop projects that reflect our local priority of enhancing and improving the condition of our rivers and creeks while providing the necessary flood protection.

-Climatic Extremes - Drought
+Climatic Extremes -

-The effect of the current drought on stream flow, water quality and vegetation restoration has created challenges for meeting specific KPIs in several projects.
-For the District as a whole, the immediate need for staff to address the impacts of the current drought on available water has diverted staff time from the program to the pressing need to conserve and find other sources of water, including recycled water.
+Drought

-• The IMC recommends the District re-evaluate the timing and costs of projects significantly affected by drought or other climatic extremes.
+The effect of the drought on stream flow, water quality and vegetation restoration has created challenges for meeting specific KPIs in several projects.
+For the District as a whole, the immediate need for staff to address the impacts of the drought on available water has diverted staff time from the program to the pressing need to conserve and find other sources of water.

+The IMC recommends the District re-evaluate the timing and costs of projects significantly affected by the drought.
 The IMC recommends the District provide information about how the need to address our critical water shortage has affected staff time for the Safe, Clean Water and Natural Flood Protection Program.